The Two Wings of Confucianism: Uncovering the Roots of a Fracture

 In contrast, the Investigative Wing (known as the Cheng-Zhu 程朱 school or School of Pattern 理學) views this introspective approach as overly subjective.
 While not denying liangzhi's existence, they consider attempts to isolate it through introspection impractical.
 Instead, they advocate clarifying one's mental patterns by understanding those in the external world.
 This approach, called gewu (格物) or "investigation of things," encompasses study of contemporary affairs, classical texts, social and political history, human dynamics, and natural patterns.
 Such comprehensive, reverential study uncovers the principles (li 理) permeating the cosmos, revealing how everything interconnects and how universal harmony is achievable.
 For the Investigative Wing, this knowledge—not introspection—leads to moral clarity and right action.

-The disagreement between these wings persisted for centuries, with each side accusing the other of misunderstanding their collectively revered tradition.
+The disagreement between these wings persisted for centuries, with each side accusing the other of misunderstanding the tradition they collectively revered.
 What caused this division?
 Why did it endure?

 ← Back